 As former district attorneys, we are familiar with both sides of the courtroom and have a comprehensive understanding of federal laws and criminal procedures.
 We have the skills and resources necessary to effectively investigate a federal charge and protect your constitutional rights.

-Contact our federal crimes attorney today and discuss your criminal case with us in a free consultation!
+Contact our federal crimes attorneys in Philadelphia today and discuss your criminal case with us during a consultation!